-- ▶ A capsule part that is typed by an abstract capsule, and with the Substitutable Type property set, will at run-time be incarnated by a concrete capsule that inherits from the abstract capsule - It's now possible to use dependencies from the capsule part to those concrete capsules to express in the model which concrete capsules that will be incarnated into the part - <<create>> dependencies are used for this purpose, and you must use the Model viewpoint for creating those - When navigating to the composite structure or state machine diagram from such a capsule part, the following happens: - No dependencies The diagram of the abstract capsule is opened.
-This is the same behavior as before. - One dependency to a concrete capsule The diagram of the concrete capsule is opened. - Several dependencies to concrete capsules
+- ▶ A capsule part that is typed by an abstract capsule, and with the Substitutable Type property set, will at run-time be incarnated by a concrete capsule that inherits from the abstract capsule - ▶ It's now possible to use dependencies from the capsule part to those concrete capsules to express in the model which concrete capsules that will be incarnated into the part - <<create>> dependencies are used for this purpose, and you must use the Model viewpoint for creating those the following happens:

+When navigating to the composite structure or state machine diagram from such a capsule part,

+No dependencies

+The diagram of the abstract capsule is opened.
+This is the same behavior as before.

-A dialog let's you choose which of the capsules to open the diagram for.
+At least one dependency to a concrete capsule A dialog let's you choose which of the capsules to open the diagram for.